Overview:

 10. Risk Management: Identifying risks, assessing potential threats, and analyzing security posture.

-We have an affiliate contract with Udemy and we may receive a commission when you purchase through some of the affiliate links on this website.
-But this website is not a part of the Udemy Inc. Additionally, this website is NOT endorsed by Udemy in any way.
-Udemy is a trademark of Udemy, Inc. `
+We are a Udemy affiliate partner, which means we may earn a small commission when you purchase a paid course through some of the affiliate links on this website.
+(Free or 100% off courses do not generate any commission.)
+This website is not owned, operated, or endorsed by Udemy, Inc. “Udemy” is a registered trademark of Udemy, Inc. `